The 10 Best-Rated Cast Iron Skillets for Every Cook, According to Thousands of Reviews

 Recipes like cakes and cornbread may call for a specific size, so it's important to have and use the one your recipes call for so you get the best results.
 Beyond that, it's a matter of preference.
 The bigger the skillet, the heavier it is.
 But the bigger the skillet, the more surface area you have for cooking chicken, steak, and more.

 Today, most manufacturers pre-season skillets before they leave their factories, and all cast iron pans will need periodic seasoning.
 To do that, coast the inside of the skillet or pan with a high-temperature oil, like vegetable oil.
-Bake the pan in a 375-degree Fahrenheit oven for one hour.
+Bake the pan in a 375 degrees F (190 degrees C) oven for one hour.
 Let cool.
 Wipe down with a cloth, and store.

 Cast iron skillets and pans are very heavy, and the larger they are, the heavier they will be.
-(Lids add extra lbs, too.)
-To make carrying or moving these hefty pans from place to place in the kitchen, many manufacturers have added U-shaped helper handles across from the long, narrow handle on any pan.
+(Lids add extra pounds, too.)
+To make carrying or moving these hefty pans from place to place in the kitchen easier, many manufacturers have added U-shaped helper handles across from the long, narrow handle on any pan.
 If lifting weighty objects is difficult for you, look to purchase a cast iron skillet that's made with these supplemental handles or one that's lighter weight.

 Lodge's cast iron pans come pre-seasoned, which means they're ready to use right out of the box.
 However, we've found that you'll need to reseason the pan pretty quickly, so make sure you know how to season a cast iron pan so it keeps its non-stick quality.

-On Amazon, the skillet has over 43,000 reviews, and still maintains 4.5 stars.
-One reviewer wrote, "[T]he more we use the pan the better it gets.
+On Amazon, the skillet has over 97,000 reviews, and still maintains 4.5 stars.
+One reviewer writes, "[T]he more we use the pan the better it gets.
 My husband and I both just love this thing."

 Field Company, headed by two brothers in New York's Catskills, makes skillets that are modeled after the cast iron of the 1930s.
 With a seriously smooth cooking surface, they're thinner and 25 to 50 percent lighter in weight (and, thus, easier on the wrist) than most similarly sized cast iron.